 http://mic.com/articles/120033/jon-stewart-made-a-brilliant-point-about-caitlyn-jenner-that-nobody-s-talking-about Sorry, but...This says it all.

-As a South Asian American, I feel a bit predisposed to pressure.
-I know I should be a certain size, especially because the only people who look like me in film are a certain size.
-I know I should represent my family in a certain way, because my family either lives with me, or is just … Continue reading 20-year olds, please get married when you’re ready to get married, not when you should.
+As a South Asian American, I am the lucky recipient of #SouthAsianimmigrantparentguilt.
+There are rules about the size I should wear (this is especially unfair because the only people who look like me in film are a certain size).
+My family will be reflected by whatever I do.
+Because my family either lives with me, or … Continue reading 20-year olds, please get married when you’re ready to get married, not when you should.